jordanterry/blog/_posts/2024-10-28-reusable-modules-easy-as-abi-lightning-blog.md

 }
 ```

 The `private` field means this property is `private` to the scope it is defined in.
-By that, if you've defined something
+If you've defined something
 top level in a file it is accessible to an entire file.
-If you define it like we have here, it is accessible to the
+If you define private on something scoped to a class, it is
+accessible to the
 class it is defined in.

 This is all, I hope, straightforward!
 Let’s look at how we add dependencies to Kotlin.

 ## Dependencies

-Gradle is the build tool of choice for the majority of Kotlin projects.
-We add dependencies to them using  `api` and
-`implementation`.
+We add libraries to a Gradle project using the dependencies block in a build file.
+The two methods of adding
+dependencies that we are interested in are `api` and `implementation`.

 ### `implementation`

-When we declare a dependency as the `implementation` keyword we say that I want this dependency to be **consumed** by
+Using the `implementation` keyword we are telling the build that this dependency should be **consumed** by the current
-this module.
+module.

 ```groovy
 dependencies {